jeremytammik/tbc/a/1777_tls_pdf_dae.md

 This setting overrode the TLS configuration in Revit and caused Revit to lose the capability of using TLS 1.2.

-Therefore, we suggest developers follow below requirement and recommendation when a specific TLS version is required in an add-in.
+Therefore, we suggest developers follow the requirement and recommendation below when a specific TLS version is required in an add-in.

 #####<a name="2.2"></a> Requirement

 Do not hard-code any TLS version exclusively, by directly assigning the version to the application-wide property `ServicePointManager.SecurityProtocol`.

 This will override Revit’s native TLS configuration, which inherits from the targeted .NET Framework, and supports TLS 1.0, 1.1 and 1.2.

 The native TLS configuration is critical for Revit to communicate with various Autodesk cloud services.